How to remove artex SAFELY explained by the manufacturers of X-Tex

-If done carefully and with some care steaming will enable you to soak and strip without damaging either yourself or the surface you are working on.
-Place the steamer plate on the surface for several seconds at a time, testing very frequently with a hand held scraper to monitor how soft it is getting and then scraping off once soft enough to do so.
-Having artex® tested for asbestos can be costly, so if you work on the fact that it more than likely has asbestos in it then steaming is not the safest route to take as it will dry during and after removal and then can create a dust.
+If done carefully and with some care, steaming will enable you to soak and strip an artex surface without damaging either yourself or the surface you are working on.
+Place the steamer plate on the surface for several seconds at a time, testing very frequently with a handheld scraper to monitor how soft it is getting and then scrape it off once soft enough to do so.
+Once the artex has been removed using a steamer it will dry and become a powder which in turn can produce a dust which is extremely hazardous.
+A steamer can be used in conjunction with X-Tex which would prevent this from happening

 Removing Artex® using Eco Solutions X-Tex® WORKING WET SYSTEM

 Simply paint over the artex®, on a horizontal or vertical surface, and scrape off when softened.
-Called a working wet system – this means that the artex® is kept wet at all times which results in no asbestos fibres becoming airborne, and when scraped will fall directly to the floor (we recommend to cover the floor with lots of old newspapers and just wrap the artex® up in the paper, bag and dispose of at your local council recycling centre.
-Most refuse sites now take asbestos waste but you should always check with them first).
+It is called a working wet system and means that the artex® is wet at all times which results in no asbestos fibres becoming airborne.
+When it is scraped it will fall directly to the floor due to its wetness (we recommend you cover the floor with lots of old newspapers and when you are finished just wrap the artex® up in the paper, bag and dispose of at your local council recycling centre.
+Most refuse sites do now take asbestos waste but you should always check with them first).

-Removal is made easier with a long handled blade scraper which helps to lift it from the surface rather than spreading it around the wall, which usually happens when using a standard steel scraper.
+Removal is made easier with a long-handled blade scraper which helps to lift it from the surface rather than spreading it around the wall, which usually happens when using a standard steel scraper.

 Plastering over Artex®

 If you decide that artex remover is not for you then Artex® can be plastered over.
-Firstly make absolutely sure that there are no flaking or loose sections of the artex®, or indeed ceiling/wall.
+Firstly make absolutely sure that there are no flaking or loose sections of the artex®, or indeed ceiling or wall.
 Then remove all obviously “high spots” of artex®, where the stipples hang down.
-You can do this using a hand scraper or wall scraper and if you want to go the extra step you can also sand it down and get it as flat as possible as this will further aid in the final finish and also the ease in which it can be plastered over.
+You can do this using a hand scraper or wall scraper and if you want to go the extra step you can also sand it down to get it as flat as possible which will further aid in the final finish, as well as the ease it can be plastered over.

 Artex® (*registered Trade Mark of BPB UK Ltd)